 The next thing you need to do is to stop assuming.
 Don’t be afraid to look at first principles.
 If somebody is saying a big claim, don’t be afraid to look like a fool and say, “Hold on, what do you mean by this and by that?”

-Thoughts are constantly flowing, they come and they go, obeying their own laws, not yours.
-And if you become aware that you are not your thoughts, the impact of those thoughts will began to diminish.
+Thoughts are constantly flowing, coming and going, always obeying their own laws.
+When you realize that you are not your thoughts, the impact of those thoughts will diminish.

 “The power of your thoughts lies in the fact that you think they are yours.” – Osho